 This link takes you to a list of the main mortgage servicing banks and how to contact them online using a letter similar to the one above. http://tinyurl.com/26vntht

 Frankly I prefer certified mail and a paper trail.
 If you write a letter yourself, just keep the language clear and to the point, no insults.
-You want a response!
+You want a response, that's all.

-You might also copy The The Federal Trade Commission: http://www.ftc.gov/bcp/index.shtml The FTC's Bureau of Consumer Protection is supposed to protect you against deception and fraud, should you feel deceived or defrauded.
+You may also contact The Federal Trade Commission if you run into trouble: http://www.ftc.gov/bcp/index.shtml The FTC's Bureau of Consumer Protection is supposed to protect you against deception and fraud.

-If your loan is with a National Bank, send a copy of your letter to the Office of the Comptroller of the Currency.
-Here's their handy site: http://www.helpwithmybank.gov
+If your loan is with a national servicing lender you may wish to cc: your letter to the Office of the Comptroller of the Currency: http://www.helpwithmybank.gov

-Each organization you write to or cc: should ideally see on their copy the other parties you sent your letter to.
-The more eyes, the better!
+Just a note: Each organization you write to or copy, should ideally see on their copy the other parties you sent your letter to.
+The more eyes, the better.
+Hopefully your bank or servicer will promptly reply and you can rest better knowing who owns your home loan.